Electronicks/Pocket_FSM/README.md

 If you desire to make your object a finite state machine, you will need the following.
 0. It is highly recommended to start with a state machine diagram, listing the number and names of states, what stimuli the system responds to and what actions the system takes in each state, on transitions, on entry and on exit.
 1. Start by creating a header file, importing the Pocket FSM header.
 The header file must contain the following:
-    a.
-The forward declaration of the **Implementation Class** if you need one and optionally all the concrete states.
+    1. The forward declaration of the **Implementation Class** if you need one and optionally all the concrete states.
 The states have their name stringified, so the header is a good reference of what those strings can be.
-    b.
-A definition for all the input **Events** as structures.
+    2. A definition for all the input **Events** as structures.
 They may contain fields.
-    c.
-A declaration of a **Base State** class inheriting from StateIF parameterized with your implementation class and using the BASE_STATE macro.
+    3. A declaration of a **Base State** class inheriting from StateIF parameterized with your implementation class and using the BASE_STATE macro.
 Use void parameter if no using an implementation class.
 It also declares a react function for each event you defined earlier using the REACT macro.
-	d.
-Declaration of **your state machine** class itself inheriting from FiniteStateMachine parameterized with your base state.
+	4. Declaration of **your state machine** class itself inheriting from FiniteStateMachine parameterized with your base state.
 2. Create the cpp file and define the following:
-    a.
-Give a full definition to your implementation class if you have one.
+    1. Give a full definition to your implementation class if you have one.
 It should have a function for each output action of the state machine.
-    b.
-Define the deleter of your implementation class using the macro if you have one.
+    2. Define the deleter of your implementation class using the macro if you have one.
-    c.
-If you haven't forward declared your concrete classes in the header you need to do it here.
+    3. If you haven't forward declared your concrete classes in the header you need to do it here.
 This is required to change to a state not declared yet.
-    d.
-Then define all your states using the CONCRETE_STATE() macro and overriding all necessary virtual functions.
+    4. Then define all your states using the CONCRETE_STATE() macro and overriding all necessary virtual functions.
+If you have an implementation class, use the Initial state constructor macro in the state you desire your state machine to start in.
-    e.
-Define your top level state machine constructor, calling the parent's initialize() with an **new** instance of the initial state and a **new** instance of the implementation class.
+    5. Define your top level state machine constructor, calling the parent's initialize() with an **new** instance of the initial state and a **new** instance of the implementation class.
 Deletion is handled by the State Machine

 To change the state of the machine, simply call changeState\<NewState\>() and after returning from the react function the changing sequence will occur, calling the relevent onExit and onEntry functions.